NavisCarrierSolutions/MACS3.API.Services/README.md

 * MACS3.Connected.Lashing.SDK
 * MACS3.Connected.DangerousCargo.SDK

-Our MACS3.Connected APIs are documented according to the OpenAPI specification (formerly known as Swagger) and enables technical users to generate server stubs and client SDKs for e.g. JavaScript, Java, C#, Objective C, Swift, Android and more programming languages.
+Our MACS3.Connected APIs are documented according to the OpenAPI specification (formerly known as Swagger) and enables users to generate server stubs and client SDKs for e.g. JavaScript, Java, C#, Objective C, Swift, C++ and more programming languages.

 Our technical documentation is available at: